 Meet the IELP Director

-In 2013, Dr. Lee received her PhD in Foreign and Second Language Education from Ohio State University, specializing in TESOL.
-Her dissertation study, titled “The Relationships between Corrective Feedback, Affect, and Oral Improvement,” recently won a Graduate Dissertation Research Fellowship from OSU’s College of Education and Human Ecology.
-This study allowed her to pursue in-depth research on how adult learners’ affective variables (anxiety, attitude, motivation and self-confidence) mediate their teachers’ oral corrective feedback, an area in which there has been little study to date.
+Dr. Esther (Eunjeong) Lee directs Claflin University’s Intensive English Language Program (IELP), and is also an Assistant Professor of English and Foreign Languages.
+She received her Ph.D. in Foreign and Second Language Education from Ohio State University, specializing in TESOL.
+Her dissertation study, titled “The Relationships between Corrective Feedback, Affect, and Oral Improvement among Advanced ESL Students in a Spoken English Course,” won a prestigious Graduate Dissertation Research Fellowship from OSU’s College of Education and Human Ecology.
+In the study, Dr. Lee examined how adult ESL learners’ affective variables (anxiety, attitude, motivation, and self-confidence) mediate their responses to teachers’ oral corrective feedback (CF).

 Within ESL pedagogy, Dr. Lee’s specific research interests include corrective feedback, curriculum development, emotion and learning, informal English conversations, ESL learning patterns, and ESL program management.
 Before coming to Claflin in 2014, she spent six years developing and directing an intensive English immersion program in Gyeonggi-do, South Korea.
 There, she taught a group of American ESL pre-service teachers how to meet Korea’s unique EFL challenges, and worked with them to develop a culturally sensitive and diverse curriculum for ESL and EFL learners, based on multicultural and multilingual perspectives.
 Dr. Lee is eager to continue her work at Clafln’s new IELP, and to develop it into a nationally ranked ESL program.